-Students are guaranteed the right to protect the privacy of their educational records and to inspect and review the information maintained by the College, as provided in the Family Education Rights and Privacy Act of 1974, as amended (FERPA).
+Students are guaranteed the right to protect the privacy of their educational records and to inspect and review the information maintained by the College, as provided in the Family Education Rights and Privacy Act of 1974 (FERPA), as amended.
 Further, students are permitted to dispute any educational record items which are believed inaccurate.
-Student requests to review their educational records must be made in writing and directed to the Dean of Teaching and Learning.
-Confidential student information or educational records release shall require: (1) Written authorization by the student, and/or (2) Court order or other judicial authority in accord with applicable law
+Students requesting review of their educational records must formally present the request in writing, and direct the enquiry to the Dean of Academic Services.
+Confidential student information or educational records release requires:

+- 1. Written authorization by the student, and/or - 2.
+Court order or other judicial authority in accordance with applicable law